aetperf/aetperf.github.io/_posts/2021-02-16-Optuna-+-GBoost-on-a-tabular-dataset.md

     return np.sqrt(mean_squared_error(y_train, y_pred))
 ```

 Now let's define a sampler.
 Optuna provides a Tree-structured Parzen Estimator (TPE) algorithm with `TPESampler`.
 We also need to create a study with `create_study` in order to start the optimization process.
-[Here](https://arxiv.org/pdf/1907.10902.pdf) is a paper with some references about the algorithms of Optuna.
+[Here](https://arxiv.org/pdf/1907.10902.pdf) is a paper with some references about the algorithms found in Optuna.

 ```python